 Microbiology testing plans – development and review

 Microbiology testing is an essential part of the monitoring, verification and validation of some HACCP plans.
-The factors determining the frequency of microbiology testing are many and various.
-These include legal and customer or, HACCP requirements and supplier monitoring.
+The factors determining the frequency of testing are many and various.
+These include legislative and customer requirements, HACCP requirements and supplier monitoring.
 They may also include previous results at the site.
 For more information on microbiological hazards, click here.